 This study was conducted by independent investigators who were interested in determining whether results from the previous study could be replicated at the Yale – New Haven’s Children’s Hospital.
 Restraints used in response to challenging/aggressive behavior decreased from 263 to 7 per year, and duration of restraints decreased significantly.
 Seclusions decreased from 432 to 133 per year, and duration of seclusions also decreased significantly.
-View abstract.
+View the abstract.

 This article provides a critical review of the theory behind and use of motivational systems in residential treatment facilities, inpatient psychiatry units and schools.
 The authors describe the process of implementing Collaborative Problem Solving as a child-centered alternative to point and level systems at the Yale Child Study Center.
 The process of implementation was conducted with extensive training and consultation from Dr. Ablon, and many of the details of the culture change that took place and the critical ingredients that made it successful are detailed in the article.
 This article should be helpful to others interested in implementing the model in their programs.
 View abstract.

 Residential Treatment Programs

 This report documents the effectiveness of the Collaborative Problem Solving approach in a residential setting.
 The report is the first systematic study to demonstrate effectiveness of CPS in settings where it is often implemented – residential treatment, and it documents improvement in child functioning across several areas including significant gains in the development of specific social skills.
 This was the first study to validate the skills training aspect of the approach empirically.
 Children and adolescents in the study showed enhanced participation in their communities after treatment and many gains were maintained at six-month follow up including a further reduction in behavioral outbursts.
 View the full report.